BioNTech vaccine inventors to receive Germany's Knight Commander's Cross | DW | 19.03.2021

 BioNTech recently opened a new factory in Marburg, expecting to ramp up vaccine production by 750 million doses a year

 In 2001, the couple launched the Ganymed Pharmaceuticals biopharmaceutical company to develop immunotherapeutic cancer drugs.
-They sold the firm in 2016 for €422 million.
+They sold the firm in 2016 for €422 million ($502 million).

 In 2008, Sahin and Türeci founded BioNTech, a company that for the most part develops technologies and drugs for individualized cancer immunotherapies — none of which has yet made it to the approval stage.
 More than 1,300 people from over 60 countries currently work at BioNTech, and more than half of them are women.